krig/koi/doc/GUIDE.md

 ## Compilation

+Right now, koi is hosted mainly at `https://github.com/krig/koi`.

+After cloning the repository, the catch submodule needs to be fetched for the unit tests to run correctly:

+    git submodule init
+    git submodule update

 Koi uses waf to manage the build process.
 Waf is a python-based build management tool similar to scons, with the benefit of being small enough to include directly in the repository.
 Because of this, the